ndmanvar/sentry-in-selenium/README.md

-# sentry-demos/react
+# sentry-in-selenium

 ## Goal/Summary:
-Surface JS Errors from Selenium tests in CI
+Surface JS Errors from Selenium tests in CI (via test result report)

 ## How this works:
 Sentry is setup/configured within application.